nebogeo/symbai/README.md

 Symbai/Starwisp
 ===============

 This is a data syncing application for remote use with a raspberry pi and android devices.
+The whole system needs to work without internet or power, for example working from solar powered devices.

 Development notes
 =================